Eastwesser/PyroBot/README.md

 - Python 3.10
 - Pyrogram
 - SQLAlchemy
-- psycopg2-binary (for PostgreSQL database)
+- asyncpg (for PostgreSQL database)
 - tgcrypto (for improved Pyrogram performance)

 You'll also need to create a PostgreSQL database and set up environment variables for API credentials and database